Medokins/A--Pathfinding-Algorithm/README.md

 Finally, you can change square_size when creating your own mazes in settings file, as well as changing LIVE_VIEW option to True if you want to see algorithm working live, looking for shortest path and updating all the nodes accordingly.</br>
 <img src="./imgs/settings.png" alt="settings file" style="width:100%;" />
 PS.
-You can also change weights values and colors as you like.
+You can also change weights values and colors as you like.</br></br>

+On the last note:</br>
+2D version is working flawlessly, 3D pathfinding algorithm works great, but gathering data from Minecraft on a big scale is troubling, since it gives different values each time </br>
+it is run with the same get_grid() function (it is most likely due to multithreading and mc server not keeping up).
+I might try to read into that in the future, but for now I'm leaving this working version as it is.